joao-gi/opentls/README.rst

 This wrapping is limited to:

 * buffered io (memory and file methods)
-* random data (pseduo and cryptographically strong)
+* random data (pseudo and cryptographically strong)
 * message digests (cryptographically secure hash functions)

 The low level OpenSSL APIs are in the `tls.api` package.